 ShapeShift: An Overview

-Now that you have some sort of an idea of what Changelly is actually about, the next step in this Changelly vs ShapeShift comparison tutorial is to get to know ShapeShift.
+Now that you have some sort of an idea of what Changelly is about, the next step in this Changelly vs ShapeShift comparison tutorial is to get to know ShapeShift.

 ShapeShift was founded back in 2013, by a guy names Erik Voorhees.
 The company is based in Switzerland and is considered to be one of the best known and trusted cryptocurrency exchange platforms in the world.

 ShapeShift is famous for offering its users the ability to trade cryptocurrencies without the need to store any or all personal data within the company’s servers.
-However, since October 1, 2018, this has changed – ShapeShift now requires some personal information to be stored in order to perform successful trades within their platform.
+However, since October 1, 2018, this has changed – ShapeShift now requires some personal information to be stored to perform successful trades within their platform.

 One of the main features that ShapeShift is so well-known for could also be considered the platform’s biggest downfall.